kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/09 - Fire in art and literature - literal vs. metaphorical/Suite from The Firebird.md

 The audio is *very, very* quite — idk if that’s the song.

-The sudden increase in speed maybe indicates
+The sudden increase in speed maybe indicates the fire growing?
+Still, literal.